ja228williams/ESTHERbot/README.md

 * <ins>For macOS</ins>: https://python.plainenglish.io/auto-schedule-python-scripts-on-mac-37adac5db520

 ## Course Availability Updates
 Calling check_availability.py sends an email update about available sections of a course, and displays the message sent to the receiving email or the backtrace of an error if one occurs.
-To use the function once, type "Python (location of ESTHERbot)\check_availability.py" into command prompt / terminal.
+To use the function once, type "Python (location of ESTHERbot)\check_availability.py" (for example, "Python .\Documents\ProgrammingProjects\ESTHERbot\check_waitlist.py") into command prompt / terminal.
 To automate, follow the instructions given in the "Automation" section.

 ## Waitlist Updates
 Calling check_waitlist.py sends an update email for waitlisted courses for the given account.
 The file checks ESTHER for information on waitlisted courses, including waitlist position, and displays a list of strings describing currently waitlisted courses.
 To use the function once, type "Python (location of ESTHERbot)/check_waitlist.py" (for example, "Python .\Documents\ProgrammingProjects\ESTHERbot\check_waitlist.py") into command prompt / terminal.
 To automate, follow the instructions given in the "Automation" section.